nextcloud/passman/README.md

 ## Security

 ### Password generation
-Passman features a build in password generator.
+Passman features a built in password generator.
-Not it only generates passwords, but it also measures their strength using [zxcvbn](https://github.com/dropbox/zxcvbn).
+It not only generates passwords, it also measures their strength using [zxcvbn](https://github.com/dropbox/zxcvbn).
 ![](http://i.imgur.com/2qVBUfM.png)

 Generate passwords as you like